 Water Quality Assessments

-This interactive map displays surface water quality assessment information found in Maryland’s 2018 Integrated Report of Surface Water Quality (IR).
+This interactive map displays surface water quality assessment information found in Maryland’s Combined 2020-2022 Integrated Report of Surface Water Quality (IR).
 Assessments have been made for a variety of water body types and show both good water quality and impairments.

 These maps display watersheds where TMDLs have been developed.